A spectacular 4-day itinerary in the sierra Gorda Queretaro

 JALPAN DE SERRA PUEBLO MAGICO

-After a stop to see the Mission Concá hotel and on the river banks to take some pictures of its azure waters, we moved on to our next and last destination, Jalpan, to check out the Mission located in the heart of the town.
+After stopping to see the Mission Concá hotel and taking pictures of its azure waters on the river banks, we moved on to our next and last destination, Jalpan, to check out the Mission located in the heart of the town.

 MUSEUM OF THE SIERRA GORDA

-Located in one of the oldest buildings of the city the Museum of the Sierra Gorda, offers interesting information on the evolution of the Sierra Gorda over the years.
+Located in one of the city’s oldest buildings, the Museum of the Sierra Gorda provides interesting insights into the evolution of the Sierra Gorda over the years.

 SANTIAGO MISSION

 The highlight of Jalpan remains the Church or ex-mission spectacular facade.
-It’s been built in 1758 and dedicated to James the Greater, the first evangelist.
+It was built in 1758 and dedicated to James the Greater, the first evangelist.
 The Santiago mission is formed by a cloister and the church with a chapel annexed.

 The most significant element of the church is the ornate portal on the facade with representations of Our Lady of the Pillar (symbol of Spain) and the Virgin of Guadalupe (Mexican icon), as well as a double-headed eagle, as a symbol of the blending of the two cultures.

-Other details, made with stucco and stoneworks are mainly representations of nature along with small angels and eagles.
-Representations of Saints combine with local images including the double-headed Mexican eagle devouring a Serpent.
+Other details, made with stucco and stonework, are mainly representations of nature along with small angels and eagles.
+Representations of Saints combine with local images, including the double-headed Mexican eagle devouring a Serpent.

 JALPAN DAM